 By: Sean Wells

-The Conjugate System is the system implemented.
+The Conjugate System is the system.

 On Monday: which is max effort lower body day.

-The goal of Monday is to move the heaviest possible weight on a single repetition of one of the following movements: squat to a box, a sumo deadlift, a rack pull, a partial squat to pins in the power rack or some other variations.
+The goal of Monday is to move the heaviest possible weight on a single repetition.
+We utilized one of the following movements: squat to a box, a sumo deadlift, a rack pull, a partial squat to pins in the power rack or some other variations.
 OC Sports Performance uses the max effort method because it is the greatest strength method ever invented.
 When an athlete performs a sprint they are performing a max effort sprint!
 The forces generated while sprinting are over a 1000# for top level sprinters, so training using heavy weights produces a stronger/faster athlete and is sport specific.
 The box squats and/or deadlifts were completed with accommodating resistance implements(bands, chains or a combination of both).

 After the max effort lift: